orscohen/Carbon-Black-EDR/Air_Gapped/Readme.md

-The instructions have been tested on CentOS 7 (version 2009).
+The instructions have been tested on Redhat 8.9
 ### Please use the same OS for the cache server & Air gapped:
 if not- this will break the installation. for example  CentOS 7 version 2009 Minimal on the cache server